mailto:email@example.comMore articles by David Lawyer

 The table below Historical Energy-Efficiency shows some of the the history of the statistical energy efficiency of trains vs. planes in the U.S.

 BTU/PM = BTU per Passenger-Mile

-% share = market share of total intercity passenger-miles by all modes within the U.S. Data source ceased publication after 2007.
+Mkt. % share = Market share of total intercity passenger-miles by all modes within the U.S. Data source ceased publication after 2007.

 Sources: See Data Sources for the above table